TMiguelT/CwlWorkshop/slides.md

 ]
 * Use what you have learned from wrapping `bwa` to make a wrapper for the `samtools index` subcommand
 * You can find the samtools manual, including all command-line flags for `samtools index` here: <http://www.htslib.org/doc/samtools.html#COMMANDS_AND_OPTIONS>
-* The output from `samtools index` will be a BAM file, with its `.bai` index as a secondary file ]
+* The output from `samtools index` will be the same BAM file that was input, but with its `.bai` index as a secondary file
+    * This means your output file Glob will use an expression to find the input filename
+    * Hint: `$(input.INPUTNAME.basename)` will return the full path to the input named `INPUTNAME`
+    * In addition, to grant access to this file, you need to add `$(input.INPUTNAME)` as an expression in the File Requirements section
+]
 ---
 ## Tool YAML